exercism/python/exercises/practice/word-count/.docs/hints.md

 ## General

--  This exercise has many potential solutions and many paths you can take along the way.
+This exercise has many potential solutions and many paths you can take along the way.
 No path is manifestly "better" than another, although a particular path may be more interesting or better suited to what you want to learn or explore right now.
--  Some paths may trade speed for clarity.
-   Others might take up more memory but be more scalable or maintainable.
+Some paths may trade speed for clarity, others might take up more memory but be more scalable or maintainable.
--  We encourage you to try out more than one strategy to see what happens.
+We encourage you to try out more than one strategy to see what happens.

 _______
 -  Python has a robust set of tools to work with strings. [`str.split`][str.split] [`str.replace`][str.replace] [`str.lower`][str.lower] and [`str.strip`][str.strip] can be particularly helpful with this challenge.